metablaster/WindowsFirewallRuleset/Docs/ProblematicTraffic.md

 - Resolution is to define a "temporary" rule which would be disabled by default, and enabled only during update of office.
-- Note that you can't specify program in this rule before starting download because the download process creates a new random folder each time where it puts the executable, so you end up in Cat and Mouse game.
+- Note that you can't specify program in this rule before starting download because the download process creates a new random directory each time where it puts the executable, so you end up in Cat and Mouse game.
 - What we can do however is specify protocol, ports and users allowed, which is NT AUTHORITY\SYSTEM